HI-SNR-Lab/HI-SNR.github.io/index.md

 {% capture text %}

-We are creating new methods of monitoring our limitted resources including drone-based soil moisture estimation and satellite-based aquifer volume retreivals.
+We are creating new methods of monitoring our limited resources including drone-based soil moisture estimation and satellite-based aquifer volume retrievals.

 {%
   include button.html
-  link="team"
+  link="research"
   text="See our publications"
   icon="fa-solid fa-arrow-right"
   flip=true